jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) may account for the amount in a way that treats the relevant employee individually or treats the buyer’s employees as a group; and
   (b) must account for the amount in the same way in each relevant income year.

-### EA 5 Income from disposal of original shares under share-lending arrangements
+### EA 4B Deferred tax for unlisted employee share schemes
 When this section applies
+(1) This section applies to shares issued or transferred under an employee share scheme by a company that is not— (a) a listed company:
+  (b) a member of a group of companies where at least 1 member is a listed company.
+Designation
+(2) The employer may, at the time the shares are issued or transferred, designate the shares issued or transferred to an employee share scheme beneficiary as employee deferred shares.
+If the employer makes that designation, the employer must notify both the Commissioner and the employee share scheme beneficiary of that designation within 20 days after the date of issue or transfer, or by a later date allowed by the Commissioner.
+Consequences of deferral
+(3) If the employer chooses to designate shares as employee deferred shares under subsection (2), the share scheme taxing date for those shares is deferred to the liquidity event date in accordance with section CE 7B(3) (Meaning of share scheme taxing date).
+Meaning of liquidity event date
+(4) Liquidity event date,—
+  (a) subject to paragraph (b), means the earliest of the following dates:
+    (i) the date on which the company that issued or transferred the shares under the employee share scheme referred to in subsection (1) becomes a listed company; and
+    (ii) the date the employee share scheme beneficiary sells or transfers the shares to a person who is not associated with a beneficiary described in section CE 7(a)﻿(i) or (ii) (Meaning of employee share scheme); and
+    (iii) the date the shares are cancelled, including by the company ceasing to exist:
+  (b) if the date determined under paragraph (a) occurs while the shares are subject to a restriction that prevents their disposal, means the date on which the restriction ends:
+  (c) does not include a date referred to in paragraph (a) or (b) if the shares are sold or otherwise exchanged only for shares in a company that would satisfy subsection (1) if it had issued the shares under an employee share scheme.

+### EA 5 Income from disposal of original shares under returning share transfers
+When this section applies
 (1) This section applies when a person—
-  (a) is a share user under a share-lending arrangement; and (b) derives an amount of income in an income year from the disposal of an original share under the share-lending arrangement to a person other than the share supplier or a person associated with the share supplier; and
+  (a) is a share user under a returning share transfer; and (b) derives an amount of income in an income year from the disposal of an original share under the returning share transfer to a person other than the share supplier or a person associated with the share supplier; and
-  (c) has a deduction in the following income year (the later income year) for expenditure incurred on acquiring an identical share.
+  (c) has a deduction in a later income year for expenditure incurred on acquiring an identical share.
 Allocation of income
 (2) The amount of income derived by the person may be allocated to the later income year.